A winter view of Santiago de Chile with the Andes Range in the background |

 Parque Forestal

-Along the park, from the Pío Nono Bridge to the Mapocho Cultural Center, you can visit significant and emblematic places such as the Lastarria and Bellas Artes neighborhoods, the Historic Center, the Museum of Fine Arts, the German Fountain and other important monuments of Santiago.
+Stretching from the Pio Nono Bridge to the Mapocho Cultural Center, Parque Forestal is surrounded by some of Santiago's most notable landmarks.
+Visitors can explore the vibrant Lastarria and Bellas Artes neighborhoods, the Historic Center, the Museum of Fine Arts, the German Fountain, and other significant monuments.

 Santiago Cable Car

-Teleferico de Santiago is a tourist transportation system that reopened at the end of 2016, located in the Metropolitan Park of Santiago, the largest urban park in Latin America.
-Featuring 47 state-of-the-art cabins, each accommodating six passengers, some cabins are adapted for people with reduced mobility and strollers, and there are special markings for the visually impaired as well as bicycle racks for four bikes each.
-Access is through Pedro de Valdivia Street, a short distance from the metro stop of the same name.
+The Teleferico de Santiago is a popular tourist transportation system located in the Metropolitan Park of Santiago, the largest urban park in Latin America.
+Reopened in late 2016, it features 47 modern cabins, each accommodating six passengers.
+Some cabins are specially designed for people with reduced mobility and strollers.
+The system also includes visual aids for the visually impaired and bicycle racks that can hold up to four bikes each.
+Access is conveniently located on Pedro de Valdivia Street, just a short walk from the metro station of the same name.

-As an additional fact, PARQUEMET (Metropolitan Park of Santiago) currently has two mechanized systems for transporting its visitors: the renovated Funicular and the existing Cable Car.
-Soon, they will be joined by the new Pio Nono Cable Car, which is expected to transport more than 200,000 visitors per month.
+Additionally, the Metropolitan Park (PARQUEMET) features two mechanized transportation systems: the refurbished Funicular and the existing Cable Car.
+Soon, these will be joined by the new Pio Nono Cable Car, projected to serve over 200,000 visitors per month.

-Santa Lucia Hill, formerly called Huelén by the pre-Columbian natives, is located in the heart of the city, very close to the subway stop of the same name.
-It is a small hill (69 meters high); however, it has significant historical importance for the Chilean nation, as it was here that the city of Santiago was founded on February 12, 1541.
+Santa Lucia Hill, formerly known as Huelen by the pre-Columbian natives, stands in the heart of Santiago, conveniently near the subway station that bears its name.
+Although it rises just 69 meters, this small hill holds immense historical significance for Chile.
+It was here that the city of Santiago was founded on February 12, 1541.

 Iglesia San Francisco

-San Francisco Church, located on Avenida Libertador Bernardo O'Higgins in downtown Santiago, is the oldest architectural monument in Chile.
-Built between 1586 and 1618, it is worth mentioning that the first adobe temple was completely destroyed by an earthquake in 1583.
+San Francisco Church, located on Avenida Libertador Bernardo O'Higgins in downtown Santiago, is Chile's oldest architectural monument.
+Constructed between 1586 and 1618, its original adobe structure was destroyed by an earthquake in 1583 and subsequently rebuilt.

 Mercado Urbano Tobalaba